Estimating many properties of a quantum state via quantum reservoir processing

-Until this step, the whole procedure is completely independent of the parameter to be estimated.
+Until this step, the whole procedure is completely independent of the property to be estimated.
 The knowledge of $\mathcal{O}$ is only required at the post processing level, where we set the target output

-Let $Y^\text{out}_k = W\cdot\bar{X}_{\ket{\varphi_k}\bra{\varphi_k}}$, and the sum of squared deviations between $Y^\text{out}_k$ and $Y^\text{tar}_k$ is
+Let ${Y^\text{out}_k = W\cdot\bar{X}_{\ket{\varphi_k}\bra{\varphi_k}}}$, and the sum of squared deviations between $Y^\text{out}_k$ and $Y^\text{tar}_k$ is